filimo/ReaderTranslator/README.md

 ## Releases
 ### Download .dmg from [here](https://github.com/filimo/ReaderTranslator/releases)

+**1.6.9**
+ - Apple videos features: Send the current and previous phrase by "<" key to ReaderTranslator

 **1.6.8**
  - Apple videos features: Send the entire sentence by "f" key to ReaderTranslator